Developer Guide

 - User enters the

-command, along with a keyword from the student’s name. -
+find_studentcommand, along with a keyword from the student’s name. -

 TutorBuddy displays all students’ profiles matching the keyword if any.